-Document owner/author/lead Interim Director of Finance and Resources Version number 1.0 Current version referred for approval to Council 25 August 2022 Date of next review August 2023 Date of equality impact assessment April 2022 (mandatory) Date of protection impact assessment (if Not required. required) Date of sustainable impact assessment (if Not required. required)
+Document owner/author/lead Interim Director of Finance and Resources Version number 1.0 Current version referred for approval to Council Date of next review May 2025 Date of equality impact assessment (mandatory) April 2022 Date of protection impact assessment (if required) Not required.
+Date of sustainable impact assessment (if required) Not required.